aceeric/ociregistry/README.md

 This project is a **pull-only**, **pull-through**, **caching** OCI Distribution server.
 That means:

 1. It exclusively provides _pull_ capability.
 You can't push images to it, it doesn't support the `/v2/_catalog` endpoint, etc.
-2. It provides *caching pull-through* capability to any upstream registry: internal, air-gapped, or public - supporting the following types of access: anonymous, basic auth, HTTP/HTTPS, one-way TLS, and mTLS.
+2. It provides *caching pull-through* capability to any upstream registry: internal, air-gapped, or public; supporting the following types of access: anonymous, basic auth, HTTP, HTTPS, one-way TLS, and mTLS.

-This distribution server is intended to satisfy **one** use case: the need for an in-cluster Kubernetes caching pull-through registry that enables the cluster to run reliably in a network context with no-, intermittent-, or low latency connectivity to upstream registries - or - an environment where the upstream registries serving the k8s cluster have less than 5 nines availability.
+This distribution server is intended to satisfy **one** use case: the need for an in-cluster Kubernetes caching pull-through registry that enables the k8s cluster to run reliably in a network context with no-, intermittent-, or low latency connectivity to upstream registries - or - an environment where the upstream registries serving the k8s cluster have less than 5 nines availability.

 As a secondary capability the server can be loaded from image tarballs.
-This supports a scenario where the registry is loaded in one location, disconnected, transported, and then runs air-gapped at its remote home: you load the registry from image tarballs before shipment.
+This supports a scenario where the registry is loaded in one location, disconnected, transported, and then runs air-gapped at its remote home.

 The goals of the project are: